 You can try the quick screening tool below and, if positive, see the doctor.

-Studies have shown that up to 5% of the population has ADHD, and this risk is much higher (10-46%) in people with SUD.
+Studies have shown that 5% upwards of the population has ADHD, and this risk is much higher (10-46%) in people with SUD.
 SUD patients with a comorbid diagnosis of adult ADHD have poorer treatment outcome and higher risk of relapse than SUD patients without ADHD.

 Medication is not always required - education and coping strategies are often sufficient.